canonical/launchpad-manual/docs/user/how-to/projects/register-your-project.rst

 - **URL**: The short identifier used at the end of your project's Launchpad URL, for example, ``blueprint`` in ``https://launchpad.net/blueprint``.
 - **Summary**: A short description of your project's work.

-In the second step, complete the registration details.
-You can optionally add a :guilabel:`Description` and :guilabel:`Homepage URL`, select the appropriate license under :guilabel:`Licences`, and confirm the :guilabel:`Maintainer`.
+In the second step, select the appropriate license under :guilabel:`Licences` and confirm the project's :guilabel:`Maintainer`.
+You can also optionally add a :guilabel:`Description` (more detailed information about the project's work, goals, and how to contribute) and an external :guilabel:`Homepage URL`.

-The additional fields have different purposes:

-- **Description**: More detailed information about the project's work, goals, and how to contribute.
-- **Homepage URL**: The project's external home page.
-- **Licences**: The licenses under which the project is released.
-- **Maintainer**: The person or team responsible for maintaining the project's information in Launchpad.

 Your project summary and description are used on your project's homepage.
 A portion of the summary is also shown in search results.